-As we continue in our sermon series: Freedom: “Now What?” here's how you can be praying this week:
+As we continue in our new sermon series on Leadership, here's how you can be praying:

 READ: Galatians 2: 14,19, 20: “But when I saw that they were not acting consistently with the truth of the gospel, I said to Cephas before them all, “If you, though a Jew, live like a Gentile and not like a Jew, how can you compel the Gentiles to live like Jews?”

 “For through the law I died to the law, so that I might live to God.
 I have been crucified with Christ; and it is no longer I who live, but it is Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”

 • Thank our loving Lord that the desire of His heart is to make His home in you.
 Thank Him that He has promised that His Spirit dwells in you.

 • Pray that who you are as a believer, as a leader, your ways of being, the life you live, and that your words and actions will compel others to live in the same way.

 • Praise and thank God for His extravagant love for you!
 Ask that you will “know”, and “feel”, and “live” His love within you.
 Allow Him to define and move, and fill you with His love so full that your life is naturally all about Him.

 • Pray for the Prayer night on Wednesday, August 21.
 May God lift up more intercessors for BAC.
 Pray especially for more men to join BAC Prayer Teams.